After Hurricane Sandy, the City of New York went to work to make the city’s infrastructure and facilities more resilient.

-By doing these three things, you’ll essentially be building the business cases that should be put forward to senior leadership.
+By doing these three things, you’ll essentially be building the business cases in emergency response and disaster preparedness that should be put forward to senior leadership.
 From there, it’s up to the organization’s leadership to evaluate the information you’ve presented and prioritize an institutional action plan.

 Beyond identifying and quantifying risk, D’Angelo explained that, because developing an infrastructure resiliency model is a collaborative process, the model creates buy-in both horizontally (with other departments) and vertically (with the C-suite).

 Still, winning buy-in is only the beginning, you also need to maintain buy-in through regular, transparent progress reports.
 D’Angelo presented two methods of reporting progress and explained that, though either method could work, the important thing is to show executives where the organization is currently and where it could be with various levels of resource allocation.